Henry Peach Robinson: Life

 Relocating to London, Robinson kept up his involvement with the theoretical side of photography, writing the influential essay Pictorial Effect in Photography (1869) and Being Hints on Composition and Chiaroscuro for Photographers, (1868).
 Around this time his health had improved sufficiently to open a new studio in Tunbridge Wells with Nelson King Cherrill, and in 1870 he became vice-president of the Royal Photographic Society.
 He advocated strongly for photography to be regarded as an art form.

 The partnership with Cherrill dissolved in 1875.
 Robinson continued the business until his retirement in 1888 when his son, Ralph Winwood Robinson, took over the studio business.
 Following internal disputes within the Photographic Society, he resigned in 1891 to become one of the early members of the rival Linked Ring society, in which he was active until 1897, when he was also elected an honorary member of the Royal Photographic Society.

 Robinson was an early supporter of the Photographic Convention of the United Kingdom and took part in this institution's long running debates about photography as an art form.
 He was invited to serve as the President of the PCUK in 1891 but, as he described later, 'I felt compelled to decline, knowing that I could not carry out the duties as they should be carried out, having a defect of voice which would not allow me to read my own address'.
 He was subsequently persuaded to serve as President in 1896, when his presidential speeches were read out by a colleague.

-He died aged 70 and was buried in Tunbridge Wells.
+He died aged 70 and was buried in Royal Tunbridge Wells.